JavaZakariae/Linux-commands/README.md

 - List content in reverse alphabetical order: `ls -r`
 - List content in a long format(more details on the content): `ls -l`
 - List content based on creation time: `ls -t`
-- Possibilioty to combine all the above options: `ls -ltr`
+- Possibility to combine all the above options: `ls -ltr`
 - List also the hidden files: `ls -a`
 - List contents by type: `ls -F` (/, *, @)
 - List contents recursively: `ls -R`